If you want to keep building muscle after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.

 And don’t worry if you can’t squat “ass-to-ankles” without losing the arch in your lower back.
 Squatting to parallel, or even slightly above parallel, is good enough.

-You don’t need to train through a full range of motion to make your muscles grow, especially if doing so causes you pain.
+Building muscle after 40 doesn’t require that you train through a full range of motion, especially if doing so causes you pain.

 There are some exercises that will hurt no matter what.
 If so, don’t be afraid to ditch that exercise and find a similar one that doesn’t.
 There is no single “must do” exercise that can’t be replaced with something else.